How to rock your first St Martin’s day (or Laternenfest) as a parent in Germany

 The central point of the party is the lantern procession.
 In most Kitas the children will prepare the lantern shade but you as a parent need to bring the lantern stick (“Laternenstab”).
 These can be found (alongside the lantern shade if you need to provide one) in drugstores like Rossmann, DM or Budni, also in some supermarkets.
 You should plan to have one lantern for each child (including one for the baby, if you have one toddler and one baby not in Kita yet) – to avoid fights during the procession about who should hold the lantern.

-They start appearing towards the beginning of October and you can be sure that stores will run out towards the beginning of November so grab yours whilst you can.
+They start appearing towards the beginning of October and you can be sure that stores will run out a couple of weeks before the actual day so grab yours whilst you can.
 These things break easily so I recommend to either hide it from your child before the big day or buy a second one in case the first one breaks.
 If you have one leftover from the previous year, better check it’s still working.
 Nothing worse than a disappointed child with a dead lantern on St Martin’s day.
+And don’t forget to buy a new set of batteries or charge them before you set off.

 The Kita will probably ask you to bring something for the picnic.
 If that’s the case, here are a few ideas: